Pirate Ship Cake (And Everything I Know About Fondant)

 I made the railing teeth a couple of weeks in advance, that’s why they look so big.
 I made the railing itself from gum paste according to the width of the deck.
-I dried it overnight, then painted it wood-like.
+Then, I dried it overnight, and painted it wood-like.

 How do you paint in gold?
 With edible gold dust powder.
 Mix a bit of powder with a bit of alcohol.
 Paint the figure using a brush and allow the first layer to dry before adding a second and a third coat to strengthen the paint.
 If the gum paste is colored yellow/orange before modeling it won’t need a lot of layers to get a strong golden look.